 In 2003, Urbana operated as a pooled fund concentrated in a single asset class: securities marketplaces that were going public or merging.
-Over time, Urbana has become more diversified in asset classes and geographic scope.
+Over time, Urbana's investments have become more diversified in asset classes and geographic scope.

-Urbana's investments have steadily grown in complexity and diversity.
-The Corporation's objectives and strategies are to seek out, and invest in, private investment opportunities for capital appreciation and to invest in publicly traded securities to provide growth, income and liquidity.
+Urbana's investments have also grown in complexity and diversity.
+The Corporation's strategy is to seek out, and invest in, private investment opportunities for capital appreciation and invest in publicly traded securities to provide growth, income and liquidity.
 As of the date hereof, the Corporation has two employees.